Spin Squeezing with Magnetic Dipoles: Spin Squeezing

 The site-to-site correlations of these highly squeezed states elucidate to what degree our system's magnetic dipole-dipole interactions mimic an effective OAT model.
 We exploit our QGM's single site and spin-resolved imaging to directly measure two-particle spin correlations $g^{2}_{i,j} \equiv \langle \hat{\sigma}^z_{i}\hat{\sigma}^z_{j}\rangle-\langle \hat{\sigma}^z_i \rangle \langle\hat{\sigma}^z_j\rangle$ at a squeezed and an antisqueezed point in Fig. \ref{fig:squeeze}f.
 Averaging correlations over the atomic cloud, we observe correlations that decay over the region of interest, directly related to the limited propagation rate of the finite-range $1/r^3$ interaction.
 This precludes the effective model from being all-to-all for the early times sampled, despite the mean observables replicating OAT.

 We reconcile these pictures by considering the local interpretation in which each spin's twisting rate depends on its neighboring spins, allowing local correlations to build up.
 At finite filling, this introduces a variance in the precession rate based on inevitable microscopic details that add to $\xi^2$, limiting squeezing.
 We assume that there are no spin-aligning terms at short times protecting global uniformity, unlike some recent theoretical work \cite{perlin_spin_2020}.
-Despite this, we prepare a system (Fig. \ref{fig:squeeze}c) where the variance in precession rates is negligible, and twisting rates still mimic global OAT dynamics.
+Despite this, we prepare a system (Fig. \ref{fig:squeeze}c) where the variance in precession rates is negligible, and twisting rates still mimic global OAT dynamics, due to an effective decoupling of finite momentum spin waves from the dynamics of global observables \cite{roscilde_entangling_2023}.